StefanScherer/basebox-slave/README.md

 vagrant up --provider=vcloud
 ```

-This will spin up an vApp with two VMs:
+This will spin up an vApp with three VMs:

 ### basebox-jenkins
 The `basebox-jenkins` VM is an Ubuntu server with a [Jenkins server](http://jenkins-ci.org) installed.
 This server has the IP address `176.16.32.2` and the HTTP port of Jenkins web interface listens on port 80.